Jet Lag: The Game: Season 1: Connect 4

 Season 1 concluded in front of the Montana State Capitol in Helena.

 The first season premiered on May 25, 2022.
-Starting at Chicago O'Hare Airport, Denby and guest Brian McManus of Real Engineering compete against Chase and Doyle.
-The game area consists of the 22 states of the United States west of the Mississippi River, in a game of geographical Connect 4, with the goal of claiming 4 states in a row on a direct east–west or north–south line.
+Starting at Chicago O'Hare Airport, Denby and guest Brian McManus competed against Chase and Doyle.
+The game area consists of the 22 contiguous states of the United States west of the Mississippi River, in a game of geographical Connect 4, with the goal of claiming 4 states in a row on a direct east–west or north–south line.
 Teams must travel to their target state's capitol building, draw a challenge card at random, then successfully complete it to claim that state.

 By the end of the game, Chase and Doyle had claimed Colorado, Oregon, Arizona, Utah, and Wyoming, whereas Denby and McManus had claimed California, Nevada, and Idaho.
 Both teams converged at Salt Lake City, Utah, with Chase and Doyle claiming the state, and boarded the same flight to Butte, Montana.
 From there, the teams traveled to Helena, Montana, with whoever completed their challenge first winning.
 Denby and McManus drew a card that allowed them to claim the state immediately, thereby connecting four states and winning the game.

 Season 2: Circumnavigation

-Season 2 began and ended at the flagpole in front of Denver Union Station.

 The second season premiered on June 29, 2022.
-Starting and finishing at Denver Union Station in Denver, Colorado, Denby and Joseph Pisenti (host of the YouTube channel RealLifeLore) compete against Chase and Doyle to be the first to circumnavigate the world.
+Starting and ending at Denver Union Station, Denby and Joseph Pisenti, host of the YouTube channel RealLifeLore, compete against Chase and Doyle to be the first to circumnavigate the world.
 To count as a circumnavigation, each team must travel at least 22859 mi and cross all meridians.
-Teams started with a travel budget and could earn more by completing challenges selected from a deck of cards.
+Teams start with a travel budget and can earn more by completing challenges selected from a deck of cards.
 Once a team completes a challenge, the same challenge cannot be completed by the opposing team.
 To encourage onward travel, the second challenge completed within a 300 mi radius is worth half the stated value, and any subsequent challenge is worth one quarter of its stated value.

-During the game, the two teams took different routes across the world (Denby and Pisenti via Cancún and Amsterdam; Chase and Doyle via New York City and Milan), but both reached Singapore on the same day.
+During the game, both teams reached Singapore on the same day with different routes; Denby and Pisenti arrived via Cancún and Amsterdam, while Chase and Doyle arrived via New York City and Milan.
 Here, both teams aimed to complete some of the same challenges, with Chase and Doyle succeeding in more of them before Denby and Pisenti were able to do so.
 Denby and Pisenti were stranded in Singapore after gambling away their budget as a last-ditch plan, while Chase and Doyle were able to finish the journey back to Denver via Sydney, Nadi, and Los Angeles to win the game.